Gofiwa06/Bosa-Care/README.md

 In terns of Ai we plan on using Kore.ai or AWS Bedrock/ microsoft Azure open ai until we develop our own model for the platform

 # 3 ways Bosa-Care can make money
-1. Healthcare facilities pay a monthly SaaS fee 2.Every healthcare payment processed through Bosa-Care generates a small platform/service fee.
+1. Healthcare facilities pay a monthly SaaS fee.

+2.Every healthcare payment processed through Bosa-Care generates a small platform/service fee.

-3. Partnerships with pharmacies
+3. Partnerships with pharmacies.

 In summery, Our primary model is B2B2C.
 Patients get access to the core platform, while healthcare facilities pay a SaaS fee for management tools.
 We also generate a small transaction fee from healthcare payments processed through Airscoll, with additional revenue from pharmacy integrations.